makahype/superbot/README.md

 # Examples
-* ex1 : a simple diagnostic page to check individual functions
+* test : a simple diagnostic page to check individual functions
-* ex2 : an example of a single load script and template parsing
+* ex1 : an example of a single load script and template parsing
-* ex3 : a small dashboard example displaying multiple screens and organizing code across different features.
-In this example youll notice the model data seperated from the functions which are broken into different screens.
+* ex2 : a small dashboard example displaying multiple screens and organizing code across different features.
+In this example you'll notice the model data separated from the functions which are broken into different screens.
-I could have furthers broken these screens into their , manager/handler/and sender function groups but this would be overkill with such a small example